Akhil-2310/zksignals/README.md

-# 🛡️ zkSignals
+# 🛡️ BeYou

 **Anonymous Signaling for Verified Communities**

-zkSignals is a privacy-preserving platform that enables anonymous communication, feedback, and voting within verified communities.
+BeYou is a privacy-preserving platform that enables anonymous communication, feedback, and voting within verified communities.
 By combining ZK Email proofs with Semaphore's zero-knowledge technology, users can participate in group discussions and decision-making while maintaining complete anonymity.

 ---